Display information about user sessions on a Terminal server or a Remote Desktop Session Host (RD Session Host) server.

 C:\>query session SESSIONNAME USERNAME ID STATE TYPE DEVICE >console Administrator1 0 active wdcon rdp-tcp#1 User1 1 active wdtshare rdp-tcp 2 listen wdtshare 4 idle 5 idle

-SESSIONNAME specifies the name assigned to the session.
+SESSIONNAME The name assigned to the session.

 STATE provides information about the current state of the session.